-This is why I would like to propose the electoral college system be extended to the election of US Senators and state senators.
+This is why I would like to propose the electoral college system be extended to the election of US Senators.

 In this proposal, each county would receive I electoral vote for every x,000 voters, plus 1 electoral vote per county.

-This would be figured into the numbers for the election of state and US Senators.
+This would be figured into the numbers for the election of US Senators.
 This would help prevent bullying of rural counties.

-Electoral College would not be necessary for HoR seats, because each state is divided into districts which make elections fairer.
+Electoral College would not be necessary for House of Representative seats, because each state is divided into districts which make elections fairer.

 This would make Senate elections as fair as HoR elections.

 One advantage to no term limits is that there are people who have been in elected office long enough to understand how ‘the swamp’ works.